danny-demarco/danny-demarco/README.md

 ## I am a developer based in the UK
-- I am currently working on my MSc Thesis - A bespoke full-stack web app built using Python, Django and Bootstrap
+- I am currently working on my MSc Thesis - A bespoke full-stack web app built using Python, Django and Bootstrap (Ask me for a guest login to check it out!)
+- BEng Civil Engineering
 - I am currently learning sorting algorithms!
 - I am planning to start working as a full-time dev within the next few months
 - Fun fact: I love to build stuff!
 Campervans, house refurbs, websites!
 Born to build things